carolinepie/coursera_python_database/README.md

-# coursera_python_database
+# coursera_python_database_and_web_data
-Assignment code for Coursera course: Using Databases with Python
+Assignment code for Coursera courses: Using Databases with Python AND Using Python to Access Web Data